FREE MENTAL HEALTH ASSESSMENT. start here

 There are a few different types of psychotherapy used to treat anxiety disorders.
 The type you need depends on what symptoms you have.

-You’ll want to work with a mental health provider to determine the type of therapy you’d benefit from most.
+You’ll want to use online mental health services to determine the type of therapy you’d benefit from most.
 Different types of therapy used to treat anxiety include:

 In some cases, a healthcare professional may suggest prescription anxiety medication as a way of managing anxiety.